osmosis-labs/sqs/docs/architecture/ingest.md

 This map containing pool liquidity data for all pools is then [propagated to the pricing worker](https://github.com/osmosis-labs/sqs/blob/81452a23b12fe9744e30ee04f5c13c790e404e51/ingest/usecase/ingest_usecase.go#L95).
 Once prices are computed, they are pushed into the pool liquidity pricer together with the liquidity data for all pools.

 By having the information about all pools updated within a block, their latest liquidity and prices of each token in the pool, we are able to recompute the liquidity capitalization for all updated pools and denom liquidities.

+For example, assume that there is an ATOM/OSMO pool that is modified within a block.
+First, we recompute the default quote denom (USDC) denominated prices for ATOM and OSMO using the "pricing worker".
+Then, the "pool liquidity pricing worker" uses the updated prices from the pricing worker to recompute the capitalization (USDC-denominated value of total liquidity in the pool).